Real-World Scene Recovery for Scattering-Degraded Images Using Spatial and Frequency Priors: Experimental Results and Analysis

-To verify the contribution of each module in our algorithm, the ablation study is performed on the FTD dataset~\cite{choi2015referenceless}.
+We conduct ablation studies to evaluate the effectiveness of each component in the proposed framework.

-\textbf{Effectiveness of Spatial-Domain Prior (SDP).} The SDP is designed to estimate the accurate transmission map for scene recovery by inverting the ASM, effectively removing degradations caused by scattering effects.
-In Figure~\ref{fig:ablation}, removing the SDP results in noticeable haze, with significant scattering artifacts remaining in the image.
-In addition, as demonstrated in Table~\ref{tab:ablation}, the removal of SDP leads to a noticeable decline in performance on FTD dataset, reflected in lower NIMA and FADE scores.
-Both visual and quantitative comparisons highlight the crucial role of the SDP in mitigating scattering-induced degradations.
+\textbf{Effectiveness of SDP.} The SDP is designed to estimate an accurate transmission map for scene recovery by inverting the ASM, thereby effectively mitigating scattering-induced degradations.
+As illustrated in Fig.~\ref{fig:ablation}, removing the SDP component leads to noticeable residual haze, with prominent scattering artifacts remaining in the recovered images.
+Quantitatively, as reported in Table~\ref{tab:ablation}, removing SDP results in consistent performance degradation across four real-world datasets, as evidenced by lower NIMA and higher FADE scores.
+Specifically, the average NIMA score decreases from 5.3578 to 5.1945 (a drop of approximately 3.05\%), while the FADE score increases from 0.3100 to 0.7500 (an increase of approximately 141.94\%).
+Given that higher NIMA and lower FADE indicate better perceptual quality, these changes clearly reflect degraded visual quality, with increased haze density and more pronounced scattering effects.
+Both visual and quantitative results consistently demonstrate that removing SDP exacerbates scattering-induced degradations, highlighting its critical role in effective scene recovery.

-\textbf{Effectiveness of Frequency-Domain Priors (FDP).} The FDP is proposed to construct an adaptive mask for frequency enhancement, which effectively mitigates the frequency loss caused by degradations.
-As illustrated in Figure~\ref{fig:ablation}, the recovered result without FDP may lead to unnatural colors, with significant color shifts evident in the zoomed-in region.
-Moreover, the objective metrics reveal a slight drop in performance after the removal of the FDP, confirming its role in maintaining color consistency.

-\textbf{Effectiveness of Fusion.} In Figure~\ref{fig:ablation_fusion}, the SDP effectively removes scattering-induced degradations, preserving fine image details, while the FDP corrects color distortions by enhancing the frequency components.
-Each prior, SDP and FDP, contributes distinct advantages, which are effectively combined through our fusion strategy.
-As shown, the results obtained with SFP significantly outperform those achieved using either of the individual priors.

-To further validate the effectiveness of our weighted fusion strategy, we compare it with a naive fusion approach, which simply averages the pixel values of the fused images.
-The naive fusion approach (denoted as `w/o fusion' in Figure~\ref{fig:ablation}) fails to leverage the distinct advantages of the individual priors, resulting in images with reduced detail and contrast.
-In contrast, our weighted fusion strategy effectively integrates the strengths of both the SDP and FDP, yielding sharper details, enhanced contrast, and vivid colors, as indicated by the quantitative metrics in Table~\ref{tab:ablation}.

-\textbf{Effectiveness of Postprocessing.} The postprocessing (PP) step includes gamma correction and HDR compression to further adjust the overall luminance and enhance the contrast.
-Figure~\ref{fig:ablation} and Table~\ref{tab:ablation} show that the postprocessing further improves the visual quality of the recovered images.

-\textbf{Effectiveness of Plug-and-Play Property.} In Figure~\ref{fig:sdp}, the SDP can be seamlessly replaced with any existing spatial-domain methods, such as DCP, GMLC UDHTV, MCR, and HALP, significantly improving their performance for the respective scene recovery tasks.
-This plug-and-play property highlights the flexibility of our approach, allowing seamless integration with various spatial-domain-based task-specific methods to boost performance.
-Moreover, our SFP outperforms these alternative spatial-domain methods, further verifying the superiority of our SDP.